Why Timely Invoicing Does Not Guarantee Getting Paid

 Why Doesn't Sending an Invoice on Time Get You Paid?

 Timely invoicing is table stakes, not a solution.
-Industry research has long shown that more than half of B2B invoices are paid late regardless of when they are sent.
-Invoice delivery is one touchpoint in a payment ecosystem shaped by customer cash position, internal approval workflows, and relationship dynamics.
-The problem is rarely whether you invoiced on the 1st or the 15th; it is what happens after the invoice lands.
-Monk closes that gap with context-aware collections that are 24% more effective than dunning.
-For the broader picture of why DSO stays high despite automation, see Monk's Definitive AR Guide.
+More than half of B2B invoices are paid late regardless of when they are sent, because invoice delivery is just one touchpoint in a payment process shaped by the customer's cash position, internal approval workflows, and the relationship between the two companies.
+The question is rarely whether you invoiced on the 1st or the 15th; it is what happens after the invoice lands.
+Monk closes that gap with context-aware collections that are 24% more effective than standard dunning, which is how finance teams turn revenue into cash on a predictable schedule.

 What Is the Gap Between Invoice Sent and Payment Received?